Filing for Divorce in Arizona (Do’s and Don’ts)

 In some divorce cases, however, alternative dispute resolution is not appropriate.
 These cases might involve domestic violence, child abuse, drug and alcohol abuse, or spouses who hide assets.
 If your divorce involves these types of issues, litigation will likely be necessary and you will need the strong trial experience of the divorce attorneys at Cantor Law Group.

-What to do Before You File for Divorce
+What to do Before Filing for Divorce in AZ

 Before you tell your spouse that you want a divorce or file a dissolution petition with the Superior Court, there are several things that you should do to protect yourself.
 Here are some steps that you should take to prepare for a divorce before you file.